Caching

 In-Memory Cache

-During a single validation run, ontology labels are cached in memory.
-If multiple permissible values reference the same term, it's only looked up once.
+During a single validation run, ontology labels and enum values are cached in memory.
+If multiple fields reference the same term or enum, lookups are only done once.

 This cache exists only for the duration of the validation process and is discarded afterward.